robcarver17/skipperman/docs/group_allocation_help.md

 To create a sailing partnership, just select the 'allocate two handed partner' dropdown.
 You will see a list of sailors who can be made partners and put on the same boat.

 If you see a * next to a sailors name in the dropdown, that means there is a scheduling conflict - the sailors aren't at the event on the same day.
-You might need to [edit event days individually](#dealing-with-different-days) to deal with this.
+If you add them as a partner, you will need to [edit event days individually](#dealing-with-different-days) to deal with this.

-If a sailor isn't listed at all, that means there are no days at the event when both the sailor and their potential partner are there.
+If a sailor isn't listed at all in the dropdown, that means there are no days at the event when both the sailor and their potential partner are there.

 When we add a partner, any previous group allocation, boat name, club boat allocation and sail number for the partner that has been added are removed and replaced with those from the relevant sailor.
 This makes sense, partners should be in the same group and on the same boat!
 You can save time then by selecting the group, club boat, boat class and sail number before adding a partner.